OECD Better Life Index: Methodology and calculation

 which ensures the sum of weights totals 100%.

 Each of the 11 topics consists of between 1-4 individual measures that make up that topic.

 The individual measures come in many units (percent, dollar, years etc.) and so to calculate the total score for that topic, the measures are normalised, resulting in a score χ between 0 and 1 per measure.

 If the indicator is something negative, for example, unemployment, then we take the score as 1-χ.

-For each topic, the score are then added up and divided by the total number of measures used to make up that topic, this gives the total score for the topic.
+For each topic, the scores are then added up and divided by the total number of measures used to make up that topic, this gives the total score for the topic.

-For example, a countries score for health would be calculated by:
+For example, a country's score for health would be calculated by: